jonathanking/sidechainnet/README.md

 ### Using SidechainNet to train an all-atom protein structure prediction model

 For a complete example of model training, please see [sidechainnet/examples/train.py](./sidechainnet/examples/train.py).
-Below is an outline of how to use this repository to load SidechainNet data and train a model.
+Below is an outline of how to use this repository to load SidechainNet data with our custom DataLoaders and train a model.

 ```python
 import sidechainnet